 Circuit court

-The dismissal rates are close (15.4% vs 14.9%), but the reduction rate diverges sharply.
-District court cases are reduced twice as often as circuit court cases (32.3% vs 16.2%).
-District court DUI cases are 79.7% first offenses; circuit court DUI cases are 46.0% first offenses.
-The difference in case composition — more serious charges reaching circuit court — is the most likely driver of the reduction rate gap, though the data does not directly test this.
+The combined dismissal rates are essentially identical (12.1% district vs 12.3% circuit), but the reduction rate diverges sharply.
+District court cases are reduced roughly twice as often as circuit court cases (30.8% vs 15.1%).
+The difference in case composition — more serious charges (felony DUI, repeat offenders) reaching circuit court — is the most likely driver of the reduction rate gap, though the data does not directly test this.

 Combining these two court types into a single rate would obscure the distinct dynamics at work.
 A first-offense defendant in district court faces a structurally different proceeding than a third-offense defendant in circuit court, even if both are charged under the same statute.

-4. Nearly one in three convicted DUI defendants had their charge reduced
+4. Nearly three in ten convicted DUI defendants had their charge reduced

-Among DUI cases that were not dismissed, 30.2% were resolved through a charge reduction — the original DUI amended to a lesser offense through negotiation between defense counsel and the Commonwealth's Attorney.
+Among DUI cases that ended in conviction, 29.1% were resolved through a charge reduction — the original DUI amended to a lesser offense through negotiation between defense counsel and the Commonwealth's Attorney.

 of convicted DUI cases statewide were reduced to a lesser charge